-Forsyth, et al. vs. HP Inc. and Hewlett Packard Enterprise.
-This purported class and collective action was filed on August 18, 2016 in the United States District Court for the Northern District of California, against HP Inc. and Hewlett Packard Enterprise (collectively, "Defendants") alleging Defendants violated the Federal Age Discrimination in Employment Act ("ADEA"), the California Fair Employment and Housing Act, California public policy and the California Business and Professions Code by terminating older workers and replacing them with younger workers.
+Forsyth, et al. vs. HP Inc. and Hewlett Packard Enterprise This purported class and collective action was filed on August 18, 2016 in the United States District Court for the Northern District of California, against HP Inc. and Hewlett Packard Enterprise HPE (collectively, "Defendants") alleging Defendants violated the Federal Age Discrimination in Employment Act ("ADEA"), the California Fair Employment and Housing Act, California public policy and the California Business and Professions Code by terminating older workers and replacing them with younger workers.
 Plaintiffs seek to certify a nationwide collective action under the ADEA comprised of individuals aged 40 years and older who had their employment terminated by an HP entity pursuant to a work force reduction ("WFR") plan.
 Plaintiffs also seek to certify a class under California law consisting of all persons 40 years or older employed by Defendants in the state of California and terminated pursuant to a WFR plan on or after August 18, 2012.
 On April 14, 2021, Plaintiffs' Motion for Conditional Class Certification was granted.
 The conditionally certified collective action consists of all individuals who had their employment terminated by Defendants pursuant to a WFR Plan on or after November 1, 2015, and who were 40 years or older at the time of such termination.
 The collective action excludes all individuals who signed a Waiver and General Release Agreement or an Agreement to Arbitrate Claims.
 The parties have reached an agreement to resolve this matter.
 Plaintiffs filed a Motion for Preliminary Approval of the Class Action and Collective Action Settlement on September 21, 2023.
 On November 3, 2023, the Court issued an order granting preliminary approval to the Class Action and Collective Action Settlement.
-The Court has scheduled a Fairness Hearing to address the parties' Motion for Final Approval for March 28, 2024.
+The On March 29, 2024, the Court has scheduled granted Final Approval to the settlement following a Fairness Hearing to address on the parties' Motion for Final Approval Approval.
+The Court has set a November 15, 2024 deadline for March 28, 2024, the filing of a post-distribution accounting statement.

 Q3 Networking Litigation.
 On September 21 and September 22, 2020, Q3 Networking LLC filed complaints against HPE, Aruba Networks, Commscope and Netgear in the United States District Court for the District of Delaware and the United States International Trade Commission ("ITC").
 Both complaints allege infringement of four patents, and the ITC complaint defines the "accused products" as "routers, access points, controllers, network management servers, other networking products, and hardware and software components thereof."
 The ITC action was instituted on October 23, 2020.
 The District of Delaware action has been stayed pending resolution of the ITC action.
 On December 7, 2021, the Administrative Law Judge issued his initial determination finding no violation of section 337 of the Tariff Act.
 On May 3, 2022, the ITC issued its Notice of Final Determination, affirming the initial determination and terminating the investigation.
 On June 18, 2022, Q3 Networking filed a petition for review of the ITC ruling with the United States Court of Appeals for the Federal Circuit.
+On May 10, 2024, the United States Court of Appeals for the Federal Circuit affirmed the ITC's ruling in favor of HPE and Aruba Networks.